 If the truck accident that injured you or your loved one was caused by an aggressive truck driver, you would need knowledgeable legal assistance to obtain the compensation you deserve.
 The truck accident attorneys at Herrman & Herrman, P.L.L.C., have successfully provided help to Texas residents harmed by others’ negligence for many years, and we can do the same for you and your family.

 Herrman & Herrman, P.L.L.C., can help if you were involved in a Texas truck accident caused by an aggressive trucker.
 Our legal team moves promptly after truck crashes to obtain access to the wrecked truck and relevant records from the truck driver and the employing motor carrier.
-Then we move aggressively to ensure that our clients are properly compensated for their losses.
+Then we move aggressively to ensure our clients are properly compensated for their losses.

-For help holding a trucker and/or truck owner accountable for a crash caused by an aggressive truck driver, contact us at our Corpus Christi office at 361-882-4357.
+For help holding a trucker and/or truck owner accountable for a crash caused by an aggressive truck driver, contact us at our office at 361-882-4357.
 Read our truck driving rules page for more information.

 Sources and More Information: